marked42/learning-notes/javascript/javascript.md

     primitive1 = ToPrimitive(value1)
     primitive2 = ToPrimitive(value2)
     ```
-1. If either `primitive1` or `primitive2` is string, convert them both to strings and return concatenation of the results.
+1. If either `primitive1` or `primitive2` is string, convert them both to string and return concatenation of the results.
 1. Otherwise convert both `primitive1` and `primitive2` to numbers and return sum of the results.

-    ```javascript
-    // 1. if statement
-    if (null)

-    // 2. tenary expression
-    expression ? true : false

-    // 3. logic operators
-    !expression
-    expression1 || expression2
-    ```
 Only addition operator (+) will convert operands to string.

 ```javascript